Deep Fundamental Factor Models: Factor Interpretability

-\paragraph{Regularization} $\lambda$ is a global regularization parameter which we tune using the out-of-sample predictive weighted mean-squared error (MSE) of the model.
-The regularization penalty, $\phi(W,b)$, introduces a bias-variance tradeoff. $\nabla \mathcal{L}$ is given in closed form by a chain rule and, through back-propagation, each layer's weights $\hat{W}^{(\ell)}$ and biases $b^{(\ell)}$ are fitted with stochastic gradient descent.

-\subsection{Factor Interpretability}
+\section{Factor Interpretability}

 Once the neural network has been trained, a number of important issues surface around how to interpret the model parameters.
 This aspect is by far the most prominent issue in deciding whether to use neural networks in favor of other machine learning and statistical methods for estimating factor realizations, sometimes even if the latter's predictive accuracy is inferior.

-In this section, we shall introduce a method for interpreting multi-layer perceptrons which imposes minimal restrictions on the neural network design.
-There are numerous techniques for interpreting machine learning methods which treat the model as a black-box.
-A good example are Partial Dependence Plots (PDPs) as described by \cite{Greenwell2018}.
-However, PDPs are compute intensive and can not easily resolve interaction effects.
-Other approaches also exist in the literature. \cite{Garson:1991:INC:129449.129452} partitions hidden-output connection weights into components associated with each input neuron using absolute values of connection weights. \cite{OLDEN2002135} determines the relative importance, $R_{ij}$, of the $i^{th}$ output to the $j^{th}$ predictor variable of the model as a function of the weights, according to a simple linear expression.
+In this section, we shall introduce and analyse a method for interpreting multi-layer perceptrons which imposes minimal restrictions on the neural network design.

-We seek to understand the limitations on the choice of activation functions and understand the effect of increasing layers and numbers of neurons on probabilistic interpretability.
-For example, under standard Gaussian i.i.d. data, how robust are the model's estimate of the importance of each input variable with variable number of neurons?